 Step6.
 Monetize your blog

 There are endless methods to monetize your blog.
-One of the most popular ways to start earning a little income is by displaying ads on your side-bar and in the content of your articles.
+One of the most popular ways to earn a little income is by displaying ads on your sidebar and in the content of your articles.

-Mediavine pays eight times more than AdSense per thousand visitors and you have the option to include videos, a cool feature that will boost your monthly income.
+Mediavine pays eight times more than AdSense per thousand visitors, and you can include videos, a cool feature that will boost your monthly income.

-Create digital products, such as printable, photos, sketches by using Canva, the most reliable software to come up with incredible designs for social media also and brilliant Pinterest Pins( I’m currently using the Cava Pro and honestly it gives you access to life-changing tool to create fantastic designs that will boost your blog in so many ways.
+Create digital products, such as printable photos and sketches, by using Canva, the most reliable software to come up with incredible designs for social media also and brilliant Pinterest Pins( I’m currently using the Cava Pro, and honestly, it gives you access to life-changing tool to create fantastic designs that will boost your blog in so many ways.

 Lightroom presets for social media

 Music (upload your music on Spotify, SoundCloud, or YouTube)

 Offer your services to take over social media for brands – become a virtual assistant

 Join blogger networks to get paid sponsored posts for your website.
 Here is a list of the best platforms to get paid sponsored posts for your blog:

 Things to consider before starting a blogging career: